fsol1/tg-scraper/README.md

 # tg-scraper

-**tg-scraper** is a trading bot which to listen for messages from specific Telegram channels, parse them for Solana addresses, and forward the addresses to **BonkBot**.
+**tg-scraper** is a trading bot which listens for messages from specific Telegram channels, parse them for Solana addresses, and forward the addresses to **BonkBot**.

 **⚠️ Warning: This bot is for educational purposes only.
 You should not expect to make a profit from it, and I am not responsible for any potential losses.**